luna/luna-book/visual_representation.md

 The circle below the Explorer is called a node.
 It is visualization of the component you are going to create.
 You will learn more about nodes in the following chapter.

 ![](/assets/placeholder.jpg)

+## Result scoring
+The suggestions are scored based on the current expression context and the match accuracy.
+The algorithm details are beyond the scope of this book, however, there are few important rules you should learn to use the Explorer more efficiently:

+* Luna uses the [camel case naming convention](dummy.md) for it's identifiers.
+The Explorer splits the known identifiers by upper case letters into separate words and prefers full-word matches over sub-string matches.
+Example: Typing `"iden"` will match `"superIdentifier"` better than `"evidence"`.
+* The Explorer is both case and accent insensitive, however, it will score exact match a little better than misspelled one.
+Example: Typing `"fooBar"` will match `"fooBar"` (exact match) better than `"foobar"`.
+* The Explorer will accept misspelled words with appropriate score penalty.
+Example: typing `"sibdi"` will match `"subdivide"` with major score penalty.

+## What's next?
+The Luna explorer is a very powerful tool.
+We will be introducing its features gradually in the following chapters.

+ooooooooooooooooooooooooooooooooooooooooooooooooooo
+END

 ### Searching